 "Your name is Taylor Grant," he began, retracting from her side. "you're thirteen years old.
 You were injured last night so was taken to the hospital."
 Rowan was about to continue but 'Taylor' interrupted.

 "What happened to me?
 Why does everything hurt?"
 Her chest ached with every word, making it hard to breath.

-It was a book of some sort, the cover being a plain scaly purple material, a dark purple band keeping the book closed.
+It was a book of some sort, the cover being a plain purple material, a dark purple band keeping the book closed.
 Taylor stayed silent, eying Rowan cautiously.

 "It's a diary," He explained, holding it out to her.
 "Your diary actually."

 Taylor hesitantly took the purple book, feeling on edge around the stranger.
 The diary dropped from her shaky hand, the weight surprisingly heavy in her tired arms.
 She wanted to cry.

 "It's okay."
 Rowan said softly, picking it up from her lap and passing it to her patiently.
 "There is plenty of people willing to help you, if you need it."

 Clutching the diary to her chest, mainly to stop her heart from pounding, Taylor lent her head back, breathing heavily.